gh0stzk/dotfiles/README.md

 |Brute Kill|<code>ctrl + super + alt + k</code>|
 |Restart bspwm|<code>super + alt + r</code>|

 And more..
-U need to look sxhkdrc file for more.
+You need to look sxhkdrc file for more.

 ## 📦 setup